elvishsu66/elvishsu66.github.io/_posts/blog/2024-04-06-an-example-with-text.md

 ---
 layout: post
 title: An example with text
+description: Sometimes, you can give it a little push
 categories: [thoughts]
-banner:
-    title: We all get challenges in life
-    subtitle: Sometimes, you can give it a little push
 image: /assets/posts/bg-redcliff.jpg
 ---

 ### The standard Lorem Ipsum passage, used since the 1500s